Vocal Congruence Project Logo

 An organization representing specialists who treat the ears, nose, throat, and related structures of the head and neck.
 The AAO-HNS publishes clinical practice guidelines, among other advocacy, awareness, and research initiatives.

-ABEA - American Broncho-Esophageal Association
+ABEA - American Broncho-Esophagological Association

 A society of physicians, researchers and allied professionals who specialize in the airway and esophagus.